knative/docs/docs/getting-started/getting-started-eventing.md

-# Introducing the Knative Eventing
+# Introducing Knative Eventing

-With Knative Serving, we have a powerful tool which can take our containerized code and deploy it with relative ease. **With Knative Eventing, you gain a few new super powers :rocket:** that allow you to build **Event-Driven Applications**.
+Knative Eventing provides you with helpful tools that can be used to create event-driven applications, by easily attaching event sources, triggers, and other options to your Knative Services.

-??? question "What are Event Driven Applications?"
+Event-driven applications are designed to detect events as they occur, and process these events by using user-defined, event-handling procedures.

-    Event-driven applications are designed to detect events as they occur, and then deal with them using some event-handling procedure.
-Producing and consuming events with an "event-handling procedure" is precisely what Knative Eventing enables.
+!!! tip

-    Want to find out more about Event-Driven Architecture and Knative Eventing?
-Check out this CNCF Session aptly named ["Event-driven architecture with Knative events"](https://www.cncf.io/online-programs/event-driven-architecture-with-knative-events/){target=blank}
+    To find out more about event-driven architecture and Knative Eventing, check out this CNCF Session about [event-driven architecture with Knative events](https://www.cncf.io/online-programs/event-driven-architecture-with-knative-events/){target=blank}

 ## Knative Eventing examples